obrienmk/InpatientSensors/Clinical_Outcome_Scores/README_ClinicalOutcomeScores.txt

 Every clinical outcome has a maximum of 4 sessions (SN).
 SN1 refers to the admission session and SN4 refers to the discharge session.
 If a participant had only 2 or 3 sessions, their last session was changed to SN4.
 Every script identifies the date for each session and checks to make the sure the order of the sessions is correct.
-A matrix that is generated during processing that identifies any dates that were out of order (List_WrongDate) so you can manually confirm the corrected order.
+A matrix is generated during processing that identifies any dates that were out of order (List_WrongDate) so you can manually confirm the corrected order.
 If there were multiple trials for a single session, only the first trial was processed.

 -----------------------------------------------
 BBS